 - Serve topped with chives and shredded cheese, if desired.

 - Cut the potatoes evenly.
-If the potatoes are cut in a wide arrange of sizes, they will cook unevenly.
-This can result in overcooked pieces and undercooked pieces.
+If the potatoes are cut in a wide range of sizes, they will cook unevenly, resulting in overcooked and undercooked pieces.
 Take time to cut the potatoes evenly.
-If needed, check out this helpful post: How to Cut Potatoes into Cubes.
+Check out this helpful post: How to Cut Potatoes into Cubes.